UMainedynamics/SeidarT-Recipes/src/seidart-recipes/boundary_performance/boundary-performance-readme.rst

 				domain.nx = domain.nx - 2*domain.cpml
 				domain.nz = domain.nz - 2*domain.cpml

 5. Visualize the output using a bivariate KDE plot.
+Other types of plotting exists, but this is a quick and commonly used method.

 .. code-block:: python